SuperKam91/bnn/README.md

 ## second set of data

 - First set was erroneous.
 Now have a second set, with 26599 training data and 2593 test data split.
 There are now eight input parameters (excluding z, the newly including parameter is zeta).
-Order of parameters is now apparently (checked and seems sensible): f_*, V_c, f_X, slope of X-ray SED (alpha), nu_min of X-ray SED, tau, R_mfp, zeta.
+Order of parameters is now apparently (checked and seems sensible): f_{star}, V_c, f_X, slope of X-ray SED (alpha), nu_min of X-ray SED, tau, R_mfp, zeta.
 Apparently cases with zeta / f_* > 4000 are unphysical, but are still included in the data.
 Data is binned in same redshift bins as before.

 # main work